Ismail-ahmadi/going-green-in-jakarta/pages/home.md

 cardimagefive: 'https://assets.strikingly.com/static/icons/delicate/44.png'
 cardimagesix: 'https://assets.strikingly.com/static/icons/delicate/11.png'
 ---
-...of over a thousand people making positive changes to our lifestyles to reduce waste, recycle and generally live more environmentally friendly in this city.
+...of over two thousand people making positive changes to our lifestyles to reduce waste, recycle and generally live more environmentally friendly in this city.

 **OUR GOALS**